happypeter/git-showoff-peter/one/01_slide.md

 ### about WHAT not HOW
 !SLIDE center
 ## what git can do for me?
- - help us keep the clue of our dev
- - backup our data (with github)
- - share code with people
-   - let people knows about our project( nice for resume)
-   - help collaboration ( most importantly)
+help us keep the clue of our dev backup our data (with github) let people knows about our project( nice for resume) help with collaboration ( most importantly)
 !SLIDE center
 ## what is a project?
 !SLIDE center
-## A dir with subdir and files in it
+## A dir with subdirs and files in it

 !SLIDE center
 ## what is "Version Control"?